| TEENS

 easily understood, with several very readable case studies and common sense suggestions.
 The authors focus on handling problems within

 the family and using community resources, but are aware that at times, the only workable solution is residential placement.
+The authors also are aware that much of what parents need is help

 in dealing with their own "fear, worry, and desperation for hope and action."
 This sentiment appears throughout the book, viewing a

+solution as a process, rather than a simplistic, "cut-and-dried" solution.
 Perhaps the reason why this book is so helpful is because the authors

 draw primarily upon their personal experience.
 Carol Maxym has several year's of experience as a psychotherapist and has also worked